Wudang Kung Fu – Wudang Gong Fu

 Thus one is able to progressively elevate and sublimate.
 All methods apply the regulation of the heart-mind, the regulation of the breathing, the regulation of the body, implemented from beginning to end.
 Regardless of the Kung Fu technique, the external physical exercises of hand, eye, body, method and stepping practices emphasize the transformation of yin and yang, the circular arc, the silk reeling, the combination of movement and stillness.
-And they moreover underline that within softness there is hardness and within hardness there is softness.
+Moreover, they underline that within softness there is hardness and within hardness there is softness.

-The chief focus lies on the circulation of the body’s internal ‘True qi’ and on the conservation and gathering of essence, qi and spirit [Jing, Qi, Shen] in order to increase one’ s own intrinsic strength, power and Gong [skill].
+The chief focus lies on the circulation of the body’s internal ‘True qi’ and on the conservation and gathering of essence, qi and spirit [Jing, Qi, Shen] in order to increase one’s own intrinsic strength, power and Gong [skill].

 Both aspects, the internal and the external, must adhere to the centeredness and uprightness [i.e. one’s physical body needs to be straight and one’s character righteous], relaxed and tranquil, peaceful and comfortable, soft and dynamic.
 One must establish one’s ‘Cinnabar Field’ [Dan Tian] and the ‘Gate of Life’ [Ming Men] as the core and nucleus of movement, transformation, practice and refinement.
-One must regard the free-coursing of one’s qi, blood and fluids in the meridians and a strong and robust body free from disease as the first prerequisite.
+One must regard the free-coursing of one’s qi, blood and fluids in the meridians and a strong and robust body free from disease as the first prerequisites.
 If one wants to understand the causes for people’s disease, one must grasp the principles of the five Zang-Organs and mechanism of the meridians.
 One must comprehend the methods for regulating essence, qi, spirit, blood and fluids and the principles of longevity and the art of Chinese Medicine transmitted by the chief physician Qi Bo and the Yellow Emperor.

-“With low skills one is capable of healing one’s own injuries;
+“With low skills one is capable of healing one’s own injuries,

-Capable of re-adjusting one’s own illnesses.
+capable of re-adjusting one’s own illnesses.

-With great skills one is capable of curing and benefitting people;
+With great skills one is capable of curing and benefitting people,

-Capable of doing good deeds in society and rescue people’s lives.”
+capable of doing good deeds in society and rescue people’s lives.”

 If one practices Kung Fu externally and cultivates benevolence and love internally, if one accumulates essence and builds up qi, the physical constitution and the power of one’s initially weak gong will gradually get stronger and stronger.
 If one keeps practicing like this long-term, one will certainly undergo biological changes and go through the sublimation of the consciousness and the mind.